tanmay2022/PhaseFieldSolverEutectic/README.md

 ## eutecticGrowth2D

-It contains the OpenFOAM case files required to run the free growth problem.
+It contains the OpenFOAM case files required to run the 2D eutectic growth problem.

 ## lamelar3D

+It contains the OpenFOAM case files required to run the 3D lamelar microstructure problem.

 ## rod3D

-It contains the OpenFOAM case files required to run the directional solidification problem.
+It contains the OpenFOAM case files required to run the 3D rod microstructure problem.